Botad: Climate

 Botad has a tropical wet-and-dry climate, with a hot, dry summer from mid-March to mid-June and the monsoon (wet) season from mid-June to October (when the average rainfall is 620 mm).
 From November to February the weather is mild, with an average temperature of about 20 °C and low humidity.
 May and June have less rainfall and wind than the post-monsoon period.
 Thunderstorms are frequent in June and July, and fog is common in winter.
 Summer temperatures range from 24 to 42 °C, and winter temperatures from 10 to 22 °C.

 Economy

-Agriculture: Botad’s economy is predominantly agrarian, with fertile soil and favorable climate conditions that support the growth of crops like cotton, groundnut, and wheat.
-The district is part of the Saurashtra cotton belt, contributing significantly to Gujarat’s agricultural output.

-Industries: Small and medium-scale industries have taken root in Botad, particularly in textile production, chemical manufacturing, and engineering workshops.
-In recent years, the district’s economic focus has shifted from purely agricultural to include industry, creating diverse employment opportunities.

-Market and Trade Hub: Botad’s role as a central trade hub is bolstered by its well-established markets.
-Farmers and traders from surrounding villages bring their produce here for trade.
-The city’s well-organized markets cater to a wide range of goods, from everyday essentials to agricultural equipment, attracting buyers from across the district.

-Textile and Retail: Botad also has a burgeoning textile industry, with several small factories and retail shops involved in processing and selling textiles.
-This adds variety to the local economy and provides additional income avenues for the residents.
+Botad's economy primarily relies on agriculture and diamond cutting and processing.
+Emerging sectors include real estate, cotton processing and packaging, and healthcare.

 Culture

 The diet in Botad is predominantly vegetarian.
 Hunting is unpopular, and the city has a variety of fauna.
 Clothing varies with the seasons and their festivals.
 Women generally wear the Gujarati type of sari, and men wear kurtas and trousers.